darktable-org/dtdocs/content/module-reference/processing-modules/censorize.md

 If forensically safe anonymization is required, the only way to achieve this is to paint the surfaces with a solid color.

-**The darktable team does not accept responsibility for poorly anonymized pictures leading to the identification of individuals or personal property.**
+**The darktable team does not accept responsibility for poorly anonymized images leading to the identification of individuals or personal property.**

 ---